BolajiAyodeji/bolajiayodeji.com/content/dt/introduction-to-chrome-lighthouse.md

 pages, collecting modern performance metrics and insights on developer best practices.

-Think of Lighthouse like the speedometer in a car that checks and balances the cars speed limit.
+Think of Lighthouse as the speedometer in a car that checks and balances the cars speed limit.

 Basically, Lighthouse works with developer best practices and performance